timrichardson/Prime-Ubuntu-18.04/README.md

 *** Update
 The Ubuntu developer who looks after the ubuntu nvidia-prime package has updated his work for Ubuntu 18.10 (currently between beta and release).
 It works with lightdm and the non-wayland session.
 Swapping between hybrid and intel-only works without rebooting, you just need to log out & in again.
 The nvidia card is turned off with acpi calls, similar to bbswitch although the code is incorporated into a supported ubuntu package now, bbswitch is not a dependency.
-Also, mode setting and prime synchronisation is active by default, which I think is the first time a distribution has done this.

-However, it does not work well with gdm3: external monitors don't work because the nvidia driver crashes.
-I have never got gdm3 working with Optimus when mode setting is turned on.
-You can at least log in: the intel driver works.
+Also, mode setting and prime synchronisation may be active by default.
+This was true close to release but the dev is getting reports from more people than just me that it breaks gdm3, the default display manager (gdm3 and nvida kms have never worked) and I think he will revert these changes.
+It's an easy fix, see below.

-This bug with gdm3, nvidia and mode setting in x.org sessions is upstream and long-standing, and no one seems to be working on it.
-So ubuntu users with Optimus should stick with lightdm
+So ubuntu users with Optimus should stick with lightdm, even in ubuntu 18.10

 Alberto plans to backport the changes to 18.04, at which point the workaround here will be redundant